Reslan-Tinawi/Who-is-responsible-for-climate-change/README.md

 # Who is responsible for climate change?

-Visualization of the *Carbon Dioxide* emissions from the world bank in order to understand the climate change.
+Visualization of the *Carbon Dioxide* emissions from the world bank in order to understand who's responsible for the climate change.

 ---